HarshVaragiya/Chat-Application/README.md

 Should work out of the box, atleast for device on LAN

->> NOT SECURE :
-this application is transmitting data in plaintext(encoded text but..) it can be easily intercepted and hence DO NOT Transmit any sensitive data on it! data can be easily intercepted with wireshark or similar tool.

 Have Fun!

 It uses Sockets to communicate and also has threading so you can recieve messages while you send messages!